OpenAI Whisper for AI Prompts: A BYOK Pipeline Guide

 | One-provider integration | Transcription only; pair with another LLM for restructuring | Same provider handles transcription and restructuring | Gemini if you want one API key |

-When Whisper still wins
+When Whisper wins

-When Gemini multimodal is the better default
+When Gemini is the better default

 Build it, buy it, or borrow it: BYOK math in context